manyuncai/Linux-Server-Config/readme.md

  ` $ sudo nano /etc/postgresql/9.5/main/pg_hba.conf`

 * Create a new database user named catalog that has limited permissions to your catalog application database.
 Switch to postgres mode to create a new database(catalog), user(catalog) and set password(catalog).
+Refer to <a href="http://www.yolinux.com/TUTORIALS/LinuxTutorialPostgreSQL.html"> YoLinux Tutorial: The PostgreSQL Database and Linux </a> and check database, table and data in PostgreSQL.

  ` $ sudo su - postgres`